microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 - Step 1: Set up Azure Cognitive Search and prepare data

     As part of the data preperation step, to work best with OpenAI, the documents are chunked into smaller units (20 lines) and stored as individual documents in the search index.
-The chunking steps can be achieved with the search-indexer python script provided and executed in this lab.
-If you do not prefer to use the Azure Command Line Interface (CLI) in the Azure Portal to execute the automated python script, proceed to the Optional Manual Approach.
-    To make it easy for the labs, the sample document has already been chunked and provided in the repo.
+The chunking steps can be achieved with the search-indexer python script provided in this lab.
+The sample document has also been chunked and provided in the repo directly, in case a manual import into a Storage account is desired (Option B).

     *   Enable Semantic Search on Azure Portal.
 Navigate to the Semantic Search blade and select the Free plan.

         ![](../../documents/media/enable-semantic-search.png)

      * __Note__: Before moving forward with the instructions, choose one of the following 2 options to configure and perform Search Indexing.
 Option A outlines a programmatic approach using Python within the Azure Command Line Interface (CLI) in Azure Cloud Shell.
-Option B outlines how to use the Azure Portal for a GUI-based experience.
-If a GUI-based Portal approach is preferred, skip to Option B (above the next screenshot titled "Import data").
+Option B outlines how to use the Azure Portal for a semi-automated experience with UI configuration.
+If a Portal approach is preferred, skip to Option B (above the next screenshot titled "Import data").
+Otherwise, the automated scripting steps in Option A can be executed in the Azure CLI.

     *   __Option A (Programmatic Approach)__: Create a Search Index, Semantic Configuration and Index a few documents using an automated script.
 The script can be run multiple times without any side effects.
         Run the below commands to configure the python environment.
 If running in the [Azure Command Line Interface (CLI)](https://portal.azure.com/#cloudshell/), the conda installation lines (3-4) below can be removed. <repo> should be substituted with the repo URL (e.g. https://github.com/microsoft/OpenAIWorkshop.git).